aerospike/aerospike-server-federal.docker/README.md

 If you are using the Aerospike Database FE evaluation feature key file, you are operating under the [Aerospike Evaluation License Agreement](https://aerospike.com/forms/evaluation-license-agreement/).

-If you are using a feature key file you received as part of your commercial federal license, you are operating under the [Aerospike Master License Agreement](https://aerospike.com/forms/master-license%20-agreement/).
+If you are using a feature key file you received as part of your federal license, you are operating under the [Aerospike Master License Agreement](https://aerospike.com/forms/master-license%20-agreement/).